 The Sustainability Task Group oversees the evolution and implementation of a Sustainability Agenda for Bangor University, and reports to the Executive Committee.
 Specific Actions are achieved through the multifunctional Sustainability Implementation Group, supported with input from Sustainability ThinkTanks, which includes representation from the wider University population.

 Environmental Management System

-The introduction of the new ISO 14001:2015 Environmental Standard will have implications for our Environmental Management System (EMS), and we are currently in the process of making the required transition arrangements.
-A new Campus Environmental Performance Team is being established to ensure as much engagement and inclusion as possible.
+The introduction of the new ISO 14001:2015 Environmental Standard has implications for our Environmental Management System (EMS), and we have recently finalised the required transition arrangements.
+A new Campus Environmental Performance Team has been established to ensure as much engagement and inclusion as possible.

 Further information relating to our EMS can be accessed in these pages.

 In 2016 Bangor University was ranked 38th of 150 places in the People and Planet University League earning us a “ 2:1 Degree” in their “environmental honours” awards, and this year we are in the top 3% of the world's greenest universities according to the Universitas Indonesia UI Green Metric which demonstrates that we are taking our environmental impacts very seriously indeed.

 Our Estates Strategy is currently being reviewed, and will incorporate sustainability as an integral consideration in the future development of the University.
 All of our new buildings will be designed to achieve the BREEAM “Excellent” rating as a minimum.
 Recently completed developments achieving this rating are the multi-million pound Pontio building, the Marine Centre Wales in Menai Bridge, and the St Marys Student Village.
 Significant development of the University’s Science Quarter on Deiniol Road is proposed, whilst the Menai Science Park in Gaerwen, currently under construction, is due for completion in January 2018.